Last updated August 3, 2018

 the broadcast or transmission of sound, images, data, or other information by electronic means.

 These services do not include the value of the information transmitted.
-Computer services
+Computer services consist

-with a periodic license fee, are also included, as is software downloaded or otherwise electronically
+periodic license fee, are also included, as is software downloaded or otherwise electronically

 delivered.
 Cross-border transactions in non-customized packaged software with a license for